-In my view, there has always been only one viable solution to this mess – the Yang di-Pertuan Agong (YDPA) should have rejected ALL EXTRANEOUS EVIDENCE (statutory declarations, interviews, group gatherings et cetera) in determining whether a PM has ceased to command the confidence of majority because such evidence is completely unreliable and the MPs are clearly not true to their word.
+In my view, there has always been only one viable solution to this mess – the Yang di-Pertuan Agong (YDPA) should have rejected all extraneous evidence (statutory declarations, interviews, group gatherings, etc.) in determining whether a PM has ceased to command the confidence of majority because such evidence is completely unreliable and the MPs are clearly not true to their word.

 The YDPA should have insisted on having the confidence tested in the Dewan Rakyat by way of a vote of no confidence, where MPs cannot retract or change their positions after that.

 This is and should have been the practice from the start.